AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 ### Review and complete the connection {#review-and-complete}

-In the **[!UICONTROL Review]** step, verify the connection details and field mappings.
+In the **[!UICONTROL Review]** step, verify the storage account, container, source path, tenant ID, and field mappings.

-The review page displays:

-- Storage account
-- Container
-- Source path
-- Tenant ID
-- Field mappings

-The review page also indicates that this is a one-time import and that no schedule is configured.
+The review page also indicates that the current [!DNL Azure] workflow performs a single sourcing run and does not configure a recurring schedule.

 When the configuration is correct, select **[!UICONTROL Complete]**.